 In 2012, 95.9 million units of plano sunglasses were sold in the United States.
-Only 4.7 million of which were sold by online entities.
-Plano (polarized, non-polarized) pertains to eyeglasses that do not contain a curvature for correcting vision defects.
-Even if you do need corrective eyewear, investing in polarized sunglasses for boating provides the vision boost and UV protection boaters need.
+Plano (polarized, non-polarized) pertains to eyeglasses that do not contain a curvature for correcting vision defects (non-prescription).
+Even if you do need corrective eyewear, investing in polarized sunglasses for boating provides better vision boost and UV protection.
 "Polarized sunglasses are almost a necessity when on the water.
 Regular sunglass lenses dampen all types of light that pass through them, while polarized lenses only block horizontal wavelengths but allow vertical wavelengths to pass through them....For example, if you are fishing on a sunny day and you are wearing polarized glasses, they will block the glare allowing you a clearer view of what’s in the water and that can be very advantageous," writes Discover Boating.
 Of all qualities of sunglasses for boating, many experts say polarization is a top priority, and that polarized sunglasses for boating make for a universally safer and visually optimized experience.

 Sunglasses come in various tints, and the color of the lens is more about adapting to the current light conditions.
 The tint helps to determine the overall color and contrast of your view, and typically, the darker lens will perform better on sunnier days.
 Lighter tints are better at dawn and dusk when the light is not so intense.

 Sunglass lenses come in a range of materials, but glass, and plastic are among the most common.
 Metal sunglass frames are not ideal for boating because they'll quickly

 erode from being exposed to saltwater.
 Opt for glass or plastic lenses instead understanding that glass lenses typically provide the most clarity, but plastic tends to be more lightweight and impact resistant.

 HEAD FIT AND GRIP